ABucin/lite-issue-tracker-engine/README.md

   1. **Windows:** open a console using `Shift + right-click on project folder > Open command window here` .
   2. **Linux:** go to the cloned files directory using the terminal.
 4. Run `install.bat` (Win) or `install.sh` (Linux).
-5. Deploy the application by using `npm start` (Win) or `npm start-linux` (Linux).
-This will start the application server, the DB server and will recompile all the client files.
+5. Deploy the application by using `npm start`.
+Note that all client files will then be watched and recompiled in real-time.
-8. To access the application, go to `http://localhost:3000` using your favourite browser.
+8. To access the application, run it from your favourite IDE or load the `index.html` in your browser.